How School Leaders Can Use Better Communication to Improve Teacher Retention

 Here are concrete steps to improve teacher retention with the systematic and thoughtful use of a comprehensive school communication, engagement, and information management system such as School Signals.

-#1: Recognize Teachers and Their Hard, Valuable Work
+Recognize Teachers’ Hard, Valuable Work

 Recognize teachers on the platform to show appreciation.
 Make posts to the social School Feed where you recognize teachers for their hard work as professionals and humans.
 For instance,